-The following speech was delivered by Dr. Hyun Jin P. Moon at the Action for Korea United 5th Anniversary Assembly on December 7, 2017 in Seoul, Korea.
+The following speech was delivered by Dr. Hyun Jin P. Moon at the Action for Korea United 5th Anniversary Assembly on December 7, 2017, at the Seoul Dragon City Hotel in Seoul, South Korea.

 I want to encourage everyone today for the groundbreaking, historic work that we began in 2012.
 As the founding members of AKU, you were believers in a dream that could ignite the hearts and minds of a people, in a dream so compelling that it could inspire not just one people, but the entire global community.
 We believed in a Korean Dream even before that phrase was coined.
 That is why I applaud you.
 Give yourselves a big round of applause.